Some Days Are Diamonds (Some Days Are Stone): Content

-John Denver changed the actual lyrics from “some days are coal,” to “some days are stone” under pressure from the coal industry - a major employer in West Virginia.
-In a 2016 interview with Outtake Media, writer Deena Kaye Rose stated that she wrote the song about her struggles with genderidentity prior to her own coming out as a trans woman.
+In a 2016 interview with Outtake Media, writer Deena Kaye Rose stated that she wrote the song about her struggles with gender identity prior to her own coming out as a transgender woman.
 She stated that she felt that, being in the music industry, she often had to hide her desired identity from the music community, and respectively used the images of diamonds and stone to reflect her feminine and masculine sides.